0rphon/phrasefinder/README.md

 A script to find sentences in text files\
 \
 it expects two arguments:\
-  the name of a folder thats in the same directory and full of text files\
+  the path to a folder thats full of text files\
-  and the name of an excel file with one scentence on each row\
+  and the path to an excel file with one scentence on each row\
  \
 Usage: python phrasefinder.py [name of text folder] [name of xlsx file]\
+Example: python phrasefinder.py txtfiles document.xlsx